 - Assist asset managers to develop or enhance their U.S. anti-money laundering and economic sanctions compliance programs.

 - Negotiated a global anti-money laundering compliance framework with a leading financial technology platform on behalf of an investment management client.

 - Represented U.S. dental and vision insurance company in securing CFIUS pre-clearance for acquisition by Canadian firm.

 - Represent corporate and private equity clients in connection with CFIUS analyses.

-- Developed anti-corruption and third-party compliance programs for clients with operations in high-risk countries.
+- Develop anti-corruption and sanctions compliance programs for clients with operations in high-risk countries.

-- Represented multinational life sciences company in connection with an internal investigation into multiple instances of possible bribery.
+- Represented multinational life sciences company in connection with potential violations of Russia/Ukraine and Crimea sanctions.